joshje/shared-templates/Readme.md

 ## Tutorial Branch

-If you are following the tutorial (available in .Net magazine), checkout the `tutorial` branch, which does not contain files which you will write as you follow the tutorial.
+If you are following the tutorial (available in the February issue of [net magazine](http://www.creativebloq.com/net-magazine)), checkout the `tutorial` branch, which does not contain files which you will write as you follow the tutorial.
 If you simply want to run the project, choose the `master` branch.